toxinyx/toxinyxcom/README.en.md

 ### RSS

-RSS is built-in and does not require additional configuration
+RSS is built-in, no additional configuration needed.

 </details>